suyashb95/wordbot/README.md

 * /all [word] : Gets all of the above.
 * /help : Send this message again.
 * /today: Gets the word of the day.
-* /ud [word/phrase]: Gets the topmost entry from Urbandictionary.

 Screenshots
 ===============